The Phantom of the Big Tent

 The Phantom of the Big Tent (Phantom des großen Zeltes) is a 1954 West German thriller film directed by Paul May and starring René Deltgen, Angelika Hauff and Ilse Steppat.
+It was shot at the Spandau Studios in Berlin, with location filming taking place at a circus in Spandau.
 The film's sets were designed by the art directors Hans Kuhnert and Theo Zwierski.
-It was shot at the Spandau Studios in Berlin, with location filming taking place at a circus in Spandau.